Poobah (band): New start

 Jim Gustafson and Phil Jones re-established Poobah in 1979.
 There were several line-up changes since then.
-In 1979 the album Steamroller was released, the last album on vinyl until later re-issues.
+In 1979, the album Steamroller was released, the last album on vinyl until later re-issues.
 In the following years Jim Gustafson founded or joined several short-lived bands, including "Switch", where he produced the single "Eye To Eye" in 1986.
 In 1994, Gustafson produced the CD The Rock Collection.
 It is the first CD produced by Poobah, more releases and personnel changes followed.
 The drummer Mike Fortino, whose first album with Poobah is the CD Peace Farmers, remains a member of the band to this day.
 Other long-time players are bassists Kevin Mc Illvaine and Dan Tharp.

 New popularity

-In 2010 Poobah signed a deal with the Ripple Music label.
+In 2010, Poobah signed a deal with the Ripple Music label.
 The first album Let Me In was remixed by Tony Reed (Stone Axe / Mos Generator) and reissued as CD and double album on vinyl with previously unreleased bonus material from 1972-73.
 The album received good reviews and high recognition.
 The Rolling Stone magazine e.g. added Let Me In to the "Top Ten Albums Of The Year".
 The Goldmine music collector magazine named the album "Reissue Pick Of The Year" and Poobah "One of the world's most collectable psych rock bands".
 The Goldmine magazine also featured an interview with Poobah in April 2021.
 London's Shindig! magazine wrote a positive review of "Let Me in" in its 2018 summer issue.
 Poobah tracks are played in several company productions.
 The Hollywood movie "Between Us" uses the title "Frustration" from the album Steamroller in 2016.
 In 2017 "Enjoy What You Have" from the LP Let Me In is used in the TV series Graves with Nick Nolte and introduced the band to a larger audience.
 The 2018 Hollywood film Josie with Sophie Turner uses the title "Enjoy What You Have" from the album Let Me In.
 The film Youngstown: Still Standing uses five titles by Poobah.
-In 2020 Dave Wyndorf of Monster Magnet released a cover version of Poobah's "Mr. Destroyer" on his album A Better Dystopia.
+In 2020, the band Monster Magnet released a cover version of Poobah's "Mr. Destroyer" on their album A Better Dystopia.
 Poobah produced the CD Blue in 2018 and Evolver)Revlove in 2020.
 The release of another album on CD and LP has been announced.